kkartas/APILinker/docs/connectors_index.md

 - Authentication varies per provider (see each source file for details).
 - Respect rate limits and terms of service; include a descriptive User-Agent where applicable.

+The following connectors are exported at the top level in `apilinker/__init__.py` and available for import as shown above.